-H&M has been cleaning up its act, most likely as a reaction to pressure from Fashion Revolution, the Fixing Fashion Report investigation, but there’s still so much they need to do.
+H&M has been cleaning up its act, most likely as a reaction to pressure from Fashion Revolution, and the Fixing Fashion Report investigation, but there’s still so much they need to do.
 Net zero carbon emissions by 2050 is too late.
 Showing which third-party factory products are made in is not transparency.
 And if H&M’s Conscious Collection is anything like ARKET, steer clear.

 Now, I’m going to be honest – I last looked at Mango’s Committed Collection in A/W 2018.
-The above picture is the collection I saw, and I’ll be honest, I was a little let down.
+The picture here is the collection I saw, and I’ll be honest, I was a little let down.
 Everything was… frumpy.

 Looking at their most recent collection, and it seems like they’re still going with this boho-boring vibe.
 I don’t want a pom-pom kaftan or a tie-dye swimsuit…

 Ignoring the designs, and looking instead to the materials, and there’s a good choice of items made from linen, organic cotton, or recycled polyester (even if it’s blended with polyamide, which isn’t so eco).